CosmWasm/cw-plus/CONTRACTS.md

 1. Set the `version` variable in `Cargo.toml` to the same version as `packages/cw20`.
 For example, "0.2.1" rather than the default "0.1.0"

+1. Edit the root `Cargo.toml` file and add a `profile.release.package.CONTRACT_NAME` section, just like `profile.release.package.cw1-subkeys`, but with your package name.

 1. Run `cargo build && cargo test` in the new contract dir